PaddlePaddle/Mobile/inference/C/README.md

 # Inference demo

 This is an inference demo program based on the Paddle C API.
 But this demo is based on the c++ code, so need to use g++ or clang++ to compile.
+The demo can be run from the command line and used to test the inference performance of various models.

 ## Android
 To compile and run this demo in the Android environment, follow these steps: